Building and Development Services FAQ

 A. All property in Santa Fe County is currently zoned for agricultural and residential use.
 If you are placing a home on a legal lot, you do not need zoning as this is a permitted use throughout the County.
 Commercial Districts are established through a Master Plan process, and must be approved bythe Board of County Commissioners.
 To divide or subdivide your property other criteria will be applied based on current Code, water availability, and access.

 A. No person may engage in development within the County until such person has obtained a Development Permit for such development, Meeting the requirements of the Santa Fe County Land Development Code.
-Development includes: construction, alteration addition or repair to a structure (including walls, fences, homes accessory structures and replacement of a manufactured or mobile home).
+Development includes: construction, alteration addition or repair to a structure (including including walls or fences, homes accessory structures and replacement of a manufactured or mobile home).
+Please Note: Only fences above 6ft. require a permit.

 A. The Growth Management Department has prepared submittal checklists for development permits.
 These standardized lists provide all information including what type of documents and number of plan sets you will need to submit when you apply for your permit.
 You can access this information on the County website: www.santafecountynm.gov or pick up the forms in the Building and Development Services office, 102 Grant Ave.